chrisknox97/bikesharing/README.md

 ### Trips By Weekday Per Hour

 #### Another area of interest was what role the time of day, and the day of the week itself, played in rider usage.
 As a result, we created a heatmap which showed that the heaviest usage of Citibikes during Weekdays (Monday-Thursday) occured around 8 AM and 5-6PM; persumably due to riders commuting to and from work.
-While on the weekedns, (Friday-Sunday) there was a wider range of usage starting later in the day, This may be due toriders not having to wake up as early to get to work, and the added free time the weekend affords most users.
+While on the weekends, (Friday-Sunday) there was a wider range of usage starting later in the day, This may be due to riders not having to wake up as early to get to work, and the added free time the weekend affords most users.

 ![Deliverable5](https://github.com/chrisknox97/bikesharing/blob/main/PNGs/Trips%20By%20Weekday%20Per%20Hour.png)